imihanovic/PrimeCareMed/README.md

 ## General Info

-Restaurant reservations is a web application that enables creating reservations in the restaurant.
+BookIt is a web application that enables table booking in the restaurant.

-> Project created as a college seminar for *Programming in C#*
+- Project created as a college seminar for *Programming in C#*
-> *University of Split - University Department of Professional Studies*
+- *University of Split - University Department of Professional Studies*

 ## Features

 ### User Management

-- Roles (base for authorization):
+- Roles:
     - Manager
-    - Admin
-    - Guest
+    - User (guest)
 - Available operations:
     - CRUD
 - Authentication (login/logout)
 - Show all users (with search and pagination)
-- Show guest details (guests can see their own details, manager and waiter can se all)
+- Show details (guests can see their own details, manager can see all)

 #### Table

 - Available operations:
     - CRUD
 - View all tables
-- Filter by day

 #### Reservation

 - Available operations:
     - Create
     - Edit and update
+- Show all reservations (pagination)
-- View all reservations (pagination, by table number can see details of reservation)
+- Filter reservations by day
+- Reservation can have multiple tables
+- Table in period between startTime and endTime will be unavailable to book

-- Users can reserve a table (bot)
+- Users can reserve a table (bot)?

-### Mail Notification

-- Send "Welcome" mail to guest when his account is created
-- Send "Reservation confirmed" mail to guest when manager confirms reservation

 ## Technologies